 It would be far better for your unit to be slightly smaller and run more consistently to actually heat up your home instead of cycling on and off again frequently.

 On the other hand, some people try to scrimp and save on the purchase of an expensive new furnace.
 You can try to live with a unit that is too small, but you might be facing some pretty chilly winters.
-A unit that is too small will never be able to heat up a huge home because it simply lacks the power to catch up to the cold.

-Are you still feeling frustrated that your furnace won’t reach the set temperature?
 There is a possibility that there is something majorly wrong lurking within your unit.
 The furnace itself may be becoming too hot to continue to run.
 It has a failsafe built into the unit that allows it to shut off if it begins to overheat.
 This is an extremely dangerous situation that should be taken quite seriously.

 If your furnace is overheating, then it is likely turning off before the thermostat is able to reach the set temperature.